Plugins

 raco pkg install

-This should install your package and check for errors.
-Now everything is set up!
-Of course, your plugin is empty and doesn't add any useful features.
+This should install your package and check it for errors.
+Everything is now set up.
 If you added the debugging line in main.rkt, you should see the string when you run Herbie.
+Of course, your plugin is empty and doesn't yet add any useful features.

 Adding Features